 At first, Web pages detect web crawlers and tools by checking their IP addresses, user agents, browser parameters, and general behavior.
 If the website finds it suspicious, you receive CAPTCHAs.
 Then eventually, your requests get blocked since your crawler is detected.

 An IP address has a limited number of actions that can be done on the website at a certain time.
 When a human accesses a web page, the speed is understandably less than what happens in web crawling.
-To mitigate the risk of being blocked, you should slow down your crawling speed.
+To stay hidden while crawling and mitigate the risk of being blocked, you should slow down your crawling speed.
 For instance, you can add random breaks between requests or initiate wait commands before performing a specific action.

 Web scraping bots fetch data very fast, but it is easy for a site to detect your scraper as humans cannot browse that fast.
 The faster you crawl, the worse it is for everyone.
 If a website gets too many requests, then it can handle it might become unresponsive.
 Make your spider look real by mimicking human actions.
 Put some random programmatic sleep calls in between requests, add some delays after crawling a small number of pages, and choose the lowest number of concurrent requests possible.
 Ideally, put a delay of 10-20 seconds between clicks and not put much load on the website, treating the website nicely.

 Images are data-heavy objects that can often be copyright protected.
 Not only will it take additional bandwidth and storage space, but there’s also a higher risk of infringing on someone else’s rights.

 The Crawlbase Crawling API offers peace of mind by automating most things that cause headaches.
 You may either do everything on your own or use the API to do as much crawling as you need.

 Undoubtedly, it’s one of the best crawler privacy tips.
 Our Crawling API protects your web crawler against blocked requests, proxy failure, IP leak, browser crashes, and CAPTCHAs.